soapyigu/LeetCode-Swift/README.md

 * [Amazon](#amazon)
 * [Microsoft](#microsoft)

-## Problem Status
+## Progress
-[Problem Status](#problem-status) shows the latest progress of solutions to all 375 questions.
+[Problem Status](#problem-status) shows the latest progress of solutions to all 300+ questions.
 The questions with &hearts; mark means that you have to Subscript to premium membership of LeetCode to unlock them.

 ## Array
 | Title | Solution | Difficulty | Time | Space |